 Meeting end users of equipment:

-Working with Team Army has allowed us to meet with those who use our products on the front line and has given us valuable insight and user feedback which has directly aided our product development.
+Working with Team Ethos has allowed us to meet with those who use our products on the front line and has given us valuable insight and user feedback which has directly aided our product development.

 Paul McDonald, Head of MoD contracts, Heckler & Koch

 The response can often be candid but sponsoring sport has provided the opportunity to aid product evaluation through direct end-user engagement.

 The facilitation of sporting events has allowed us to establish and strengthen relations with many of our commercial business partners in a relaxed and convivial environment.
 Such B2B engagement is crucial to establishing strong industy partnerships in the UK Defence market; we have found this to be a real strength of being in the Team Ethos scheme.

 Mike Nayler, Sales Director, Defence & Security, Dell EMC